conorhutchins/foragingFE/README.md

 Contributions are welcome!
 If you have a feature request, bug report, or proposal for code refactoring, please open a new issue on this repository.
 If you wish to contribute code, please fork the repository, make your changes, and open a pull request.

-## License

-This project is currently unlicensed, which means that you do not have permission to reproduce, distribute, or create derivative works from this project.
-If you wish to use this code, please contact the repository owner.